 We consider cost and value when we look at how much a camera (and any required subscriptions) will set you back.
 A cheap camera with poor quality and no features may meet your budget but won't do a great job offering security.
 In contrast, a slightly more expensive camera with a free app and crystal-clear picture can be worth the extra investment.

-If you want to use your camera footage in the event of a break-in or package theft, you need to know that the clips of the event won't be lost because of no or limited storage.
+If you want to use your camera footage in the event of a break-in or package theft, you need to know that the clips of the event won't be lost because of limited storage.
 We like cameras that include free storage but also offer additional options.
-We also like local storage versus cloud storage for those worried about privacy breaches.
+We also prefer local storage over cloud storage for those worried about privacy breaches.

-We love the Reolink Argus PT Ultra with Solar Panel because it performs like the excellent Reolink Argus 3 Pro (our former top pick), but with better camera resolution, making it an easy choice to top our rankings as the best home security camera.
+We love the Reolink Argus PT 4K+ because it performs like the excellent Reolink Argus 3 Pro (our former top pick), but with better camera resolution, making it an easy choice to top our rankings as the best home security camera.
 While Reolink's cloud storage isn't as good as the options from Arlo and Ring, its microSD card slot gives it a local storage advantage.
 You don't need a paid subscription to save videos from your Reolink camera.

 It doesn't hurt that it's a solar security camera.
 The included Reolink solar panel means you don't have to charge the battery every few months.

-The Reolink Indoor Security Camera (less than $100) is one of the best pan-tilt-zoom cameras we've ever tested at SafeWise.
+The Reolink Indoor Security Camera (about $80) is one of the best pan-tilt-zoom cameras we've ever tested at SafeWise.
 It easily beats the Argus Pro 3's video quality but isn't wire-free or weatherproof, making it worth considering if you need a great indoor cam!

 Certain content that appears on this site comes from Amazon.
 This content is provided “as is” and is subject to change or removal at any time.